Intensive Foundation Course

 Web design students must be qualified graphic designers or experience developers to enrol, if you are unsure about your eligibility please contact us.

-Upon successful completion of the Intensive Foundation can you may upgrade to the CUA40720 Certificate IV in Design Course.
+Upon successful completion of the Intensive Foundation Course you may upgrade to the CUA40720 Certificate IV in Design Course.
 The upgrade cost is the price difference between the two courses, as at today is $790AUD

 Our tutors grade and give valuable feedback on all of your assignments.
-Tutors are accessible via our incredible forum, should you need a point of contact (or a few) prior to submitting your assesments.
+Tutors are accessible via our incredible forum, should you need a point of contact (or a few) prior to submitting your assessments.